Chalcogenide

 Cadmium sulfide, a prototypical metal chalcogenide, is used as a yellow pigment.

 A chalcogenide is a chemical compound consisting of at least one chalcogen anion and at least one more electropositive element.
 Although all group 16 elements of the periodic table are defined as chalcogens, the term chalcogenide is more commonly reserved for sulfides, selenides, tellurides, and polonides, rather than oxides.
 Many metal ores exist as chalcogenides.
 Photoconductive chalcogenide glasses are used in xerography.
 Some pigments and catalysts are also based on chalcogenides.
-The metal dichalcogenide MoS_{2} is a common solid lubricant.
+The metal dichalcogenide link=Molybdenum disulfide|MoS2 is a common solid lubricant.

 Alkali metal and alkaline earth chalcogenides

 Alkali metal and alkaline earth monochalcogenides are salt-like, being colourless and often water-soluble.
-The sulfides tend to undergo hydrolysis to form derivatives containing bisulfide (SH^{−}) anions.
+The sulfides tend to undergo hydrolysis to form derivatives containing bisulfide (SH-) anions.
 The alkali metal chalcogenides often crystallize with the antifluorite structure and the alkaline earth salts in the sodium chloride motif.

 The zinc blende structure is a common motif for metal monochalcogenides.

 Transition metal chalcogenides

 Transition metal chalcogenides occur with many stoichiometries and many structures.
 Most common and most important technologically, however, are the chalcogenides of simple stoichiometries, such as 1:1 and 1:2.
-Extreme cases include metal-rich phases (e.g. Ta_{2}S), which exhibit extensive metal-metal bonding, and chalcogenide-rich materials such as Re_{2}S_{7}, which features extensive chalcogen-chalcogen bonding.
+Extreme cases include metal-rich phases (e.g. Ta2S), which exhibit extensive metal-metal bonding, and chalcogenide-rich materials such as Re2S7, which features extensive chalcogen-chalcogen bonding.

-For the purpose of classifying these materials, the chalcogenide is often viewed as a dianion, i.e., S^{2−}, Se^{2−}, Te^{2−}, and Po^{2−}.
+For the purpose of classifying these materials, the chalcogenide is often viewed as a dianion, i.e., link=sulfide|S(2−), link=selenide|Se(2−), link=Telluride (chemistry)|Te(2−), and link=polonide|Po(2−).
 In fact, transition metal chalcogenides are highly covalent, not ionic, as indicated by their semiconducting properties.

 Metal-rich chalcogenides

-Structure of the metal-rich sulfide Nb_{21}S_{8}.
+Structure of the metal-rich sulfide Nb21S8.

 In most of their chalcogenides, transition metals adopt oxidation states of II or greater.
 Nonetheless, several examples exist where the metallic atoms far outnumber the chalcogens.
 Such compounds typically have extensive metal-metal bonding.

 Monochalcogenides

 Metal monochalcogenides have the formula ME, where M = a transition metal and E = S, Se, Te.
 They typically crystallize in one of two motifs, named after the corresponding forms of zinc sulfide.
-In the zinc blende structure, the sulfide atoms pack in a cubic symmetry and the Zn^{2+} ions occupy half of the tetrahedral holes.
+In the zinc blende structure, the sulfide atoms pack in a cubic symmetry and the Zn(2+) ions occupy half of the tetrahedral holes.
 The result is a diamondoid framework.
 The main alternative structure for the monochalcogenides is the wurtzite structure wherein the atom connectivities are similar (tetrahedral), but the crystal symmetry is hexagonal.
 A third motif for metal monochalcogenide is the nickel arsenide lattice, where the metal and chalcogenide each have octahedral and trigonal prismatic coordination, respectively.
 This motif is commonly subject to nonstoichiometry.

 Important monochalcogenides include some pigments, notably cadmium sulfide.
 Many minerals and ores are monosulfides.